alibaba/bifrostui/packages/bui-core/src/Transition/index.en-US.md

 ---
-group: Dynamic effect
+group: Animation
-name: Transition Foundation Transition
+name: Transition Basic Transition
 ---

-# Transition Foundation Transition
+# Transition Basic Transition

-All the underlying components of dynamic effects.
+The underlying component for all animations.

-Responsible for maintaining the mapping from the input (entering, exiting) of what state a component should be in to the output (entering, entering, exiting, exiting, uninstalling) of what state the component is currently in.
+It is responsible for maintaining the mapping from the input of what state a component should be in (entering, exiting) to the output of what state the component is currently in (entering, entered, exiting, exited, unmounted).

-The specific rendering is completed by the user after passing the render function to accept the current state of the component.
+The specific rendering is completed by the user passing a render function that accepts the current state of the component.

-## Code demonstration
+## Code Demonstration

-### Basic usage
+### Basic Usage

 The following code implements a simple Fade component.
-As can be seen, passing a rendering function into Transition and maintaining a status based on it makes it easy to implement a custom switching animation.
+As can be seen, by passing a render function into Transition and using its maintained status, it is easy to implement a custom transition animation.
-The specific meanings corresponding to tenses are as follows:
+The meanings of the tenses are as follows: enter, exit: after `in` changes, before action triggers
+-ing: during the action
-Enter, exit: after the change and before the action is triggered
+-ed: after the action ends
--Ing: Action in progress
--Ed: Action completed

 ```tsx
 import { Button, Transition, Stack } from '@bifrostui/react';